jkrumow/TBCollectionCanvas/README.md

 ## Usage

-To run the example project; clone the repo, and run `pod install` from the Project directory first.
+To run the example project; clone the repo, and run `pod install` from the `CollectionCanvasDemo` directory first.

 ## Requirements

+* Xcode 5
+* iOS 5.0

 ## Installation